 This procedure is like a piece of cake if you follow it correctly.
 The pressure cooker for mushrooms works like a savior in this regard, but you can manage to do it using other methods.

 We have shared both the ways briefly in this guide.
 So, let’s move forward with the details!

 We have managed to make the whole sterilization procedure into a step-by-step process for you.
 Let’s get into the steps to start working!

 For the first step, you have to work with sustained pressure because, under sustained pressure, the water and temperature will be just perfect for making the mushroom grow.

-Then you have to check the seal of the cooker properly if there is any chance of wear or not.
+Then you have to check the cooker’s seal properly if there is any chance of wear or not.

-If it doesn’t feature a rubber seal, then you can skip this step.
-Make sure that you are using a stove that is capable of bearing the weight of your cooker.
+If it doesn’t feature a rubber seal, you can skip this step.
+Make sure that you are using a stove capable of bearing your cooker’s weight.

-If you are trying to sterilize with a pot filled with boiling water, then you won’t be successful for sure!
+If you are trying to sterilize with a pot filled with boiling water, you won’t be successful!

 In that case, your substrates won’t get warmer than 100° C ever.
 So do not attempt to do this in boiling water.